Kyle Wescott | MyWSports

 The Elite entered the game with a record of 8-0 and crushed the San Diego Surge, 63-7, to be the American Conference representative.
 Prior to the national championship game, the Elite defense had only given up seven points all season.
 The Renegades battled to a 9-0 record and topped the Chicago Force, 47-33, to win the National Conference title.
 The two undefeated powerhouses were set to collide during Championship Weekend in Pittsburgh, Pennsylvania for W Bowl II.

 According to the Massey Ratings, Boston had the highest strength of schedule in 2017, whereas Dallas had the 22nd highest.
-According to the Massey Ratings, Boston entered as the top seed and Dallas was the 6th seed in Division 1.
-Also, According to the Massey Ratings, Dallas was the five point favorite.
+According to the Massey Ratings, Boston entered as the top rated team and Dallas was the 6th in the nation.
+Also according to the Massey Ratings, Boston was the five point favorite.
 However, those predictions were wrong and football fans all know that the game is played on the field, not on paper, not in ratings.

 What may be lost on this game in as we look back at the historic event, is just how dichotomous the play was from both teams.
 The Elite defense started off red hot, shutting down the Renegades on three plays and forcing an early punt.
 The snap went over the punter’s head and Dallas took over on the Boston 13 yard line.
 On the first offensive snap, Odessa “OJ” Jenkins scored to give Dallas the early 6-0 lead.